-Learn more about how AM determines the redirection URL, and configuring the Validation Service to trust redirection URLs, in Configure success and failure redirection URLs ...
+For more information on how AM determines the redirection URL, and to configure the Validation Service to trust redirection URLs, refer to Configure success and failure redirection URLs .

 The URL is also saved in the shared nodeState object on the failureUrl key.
-Find more information in Customize authentication trees.
+Learn more in Customize authentication trees \Box .